Jenny Harrow, MA

 After my body healed, my spirit yearned for more.
 I was alive!
 And I knew that there was a reason and I felt strongly compelled to uncover my gift and share it with the world.
 Less than a year after my accident, I discovered the Integrative Health Studies Master's Program at the California Institute of Integral Studies in San Francisco and my heart knew that this was my path.
 After my accident, I was incredibly lucky to be so supported by my community, family, and a variety of healers – and I knew that not everyone is as lucky as me.
 So I felt called to find a way to make healing more accessible and approachable to everyone.

 I am deeply passionate about sharing healing with others.
 To use points of struggle or trauma as an opportunity for growth and learning, to deepen connection and understanding with the greater universe we are a part of.
 That is what my accident did for me and the forest was a place where I was able to connect to my inner wisdom and align with my purpose on this planet.
 The sounds, the smells, the sights of the forest – they brought healing to my broken bones, and my broken spirit.
-I want to bring others to the forest, to help them to listen, to see, and to open.
+I love to bring others to the forest, to help them to listen, to see, and to open.
 I want to share that light cannot exist without darkness.
 That the dark night of our soul experiences can become gifts and opportunities to heal layers of ourselves we didn’t know needed healing.
 And the forest can hold and give so much to this healing.